Redislabs-Solution-Architects/redis-enterprise-capacity-planning/README.md

 > -h     Print this Help.\
 > -a     Hostname of the Redis Enterprise Cluster which link to its REST API.
 Default=locahost\
 > -r     Hostname of the Redis Database which will host the generated data from this script.
 Default=locahost\
 > -p     Port of the Redis Database which will host the generated data from this script.
-Default=6379
+Default=6379\
+> -u     Username for the Redis Enterprise Cluster API.
+Default=admin@admin.com\
+> -s     Password for the Redis Enterprise Cluster API.
+Default=admin

 ### with REST API